1. Theme from “A Summer Place” – Percy Faith

 The highest ranked Elvis song above is It’s Now or Never, which is most assuredly NOT rock and roll.
 The song is actually O Sole Mio, and was written in 1898.
 Elvis heard a recording during his stint in the Army, and wanted to sing it with updated lyrics.
 The rest is history.

-Bobby Darin singing what is slowly but surely becoming one of the most important recordings of American Popular Song from 1960.
+Bobby Darin’s Beyond the Sea is slowly but surely becoming one of the most important recordings of American Popular Song from 1960.
 Although it never reached #1 on the Billboard charts, its popularity has eclipsed most of the songs that did reach the top spot in 1960.
-This video is a bit slow to start, then gets going with an excellent performance by Bobby.
-Please note that you have to double-click the little arrow to get the player to work.

 The other name that surprises some students is Brenda Lee.
 “Little Miss Dynamite” was a child singing star who got her start in country music circles.
 In the late 50’s she began to have more of a rock and roll flavor, which resulted in sort of a mild country/pop sound.
 1960’s I’m Sorry hit #1 on the Billboard pop chart and was her first gold single.
 It is noteworthy for using the then new “Nashville Sound,” a string orchestra and legato harmonized background vocals. (legato means “strung together,” in other words, the notes blend together smoothly.
 It’s the opposite of a staccato background vocal, which would be the “bop-bop-bop-bop-dip-dip-dip-dip” common to many early rock and roll songs).
 With other number one hits in 1960, Brenda was on her way.
 That popularity propelled Rockin’ Around the Christmas Tree, an annual Christmas release she recorded in the mid 1950s, to new heights for the 1960 holiday season.
 It shot to number and is probably the best known Brenda Lee song for modern audiences.